 If you find yourself writing in anger, save a draft, go get a cup of coffee, and imagine that tomorrow morning someone has taped your email outside your door.
 Would your associates and friends be shocked by your language or attitude?

-Don’t pour gasoline on a fire without carefully weighing the consequences.
-Will you have to work with this person for the rest of the semester?
-Do you want a copy of your bitter screed to surface years from now, when you want a letter of recommendation or you’re up for promotion?
+Will you have to work with this person for several months?
+Do you want a copy of your bitter screed to surface years from now, when you want a letter of recommendation?

 |@!$% &*@!! &(*!|